schmittlema/SSDrones/README.md

 This is our new repo continuing our drone project.

 ##### Updates include:
-  -better README
+  -Better README

-  -cleaning out of unecessary files
+  -Cleaning out of unecessary files

-  -errors folder
+  -Errors folder

 ##### To Run:
   1. Be in deepq directory